peter-sarazin/book-collection-service-node/README.md

       "timestamps": false
     }

-See config.json in thia project for example.
+See config.json in this project for example.